jinghuazhao/Omics-analysis/docs/proteomics.md

     Julian RK (2025).
 R Programming for Mass Spectrometry: Effective and Reproducible Data Analysis.
 ISBN: 978-1-119-87235-1.

-    An **important** note: the supplement is in .html but it is far more useful to convert to .md.
+    Note that the supplement is in .html but it is far more useful to convert to .md, and it is handy to run from a Linux terminal than otherwise nevertheless the use of .md renders the possibility to knit them.

     **large-data/mona/** for Chapter 7: